Sandyyyyy166/computational-fluid-dynamics-study/README.md

 2. Implementation: I chose "hello world" as the initial version of the library.
 The `hello_cfd` function served as a proof of concept to validate the project's structure.
 3. Building: The core task was writing a `Makefile` that could correctly compile the separate source files (`main.cpp`, `cfd.cpp`) into object files and then link them into a single, working executable.
 4. Publishing: After verifying locally that the program ran as expected, I initialized a Git repository, linked it to a new remote on GitHub, resolved initial configuration issues, and performed the first successful `git push` to publish the foundational code.

+### 10.21 Update
+## Part 5: The Vector Class - Theoretical Deep Dive

+This chapter marks the beginning of building the core components for our solver.
+The first essential tool is a `Vector` class to handle the mathematical vectors in our `Ax=b` system.
+My study of this part focused on the key principles of C++ class design.

+1. Why Create a Custom `Vector` Class?
+While C++ has a powerful built-in `std::vector`, the goal here is to create a class specifically for **mathematical vector operations**.
+This means our class will have a fixed size upon creation and will support linear algebra operations like vector addition, subtraction, and dot products, which `std::vector` does not provide out of the box.
+For simplicity and robust memory management, our custom `Vector` class will use an `std::vector<double>` internally to store its data.